 We headed back toward the medieval part of town to see the sights there.
 There is an unimpressive section of the city wall, and several old churches that make up the main attractions.

 One of the churches, at the official start of the Camino Inglés in La Coruña, is the Church of Santiago, or Igrexa de Santiago, shown below.
 The church building was initiated in the 12th century with additions in the 13th and 14th.
 Apparently the church houses a very famous 13th century statue of St. James.

 Very similar in appearance is the Iglesia de Santa Maria del Campo.
 The actual church was also closed when we visited.
 This church was built at the same time as the one to Santiago and apparently houses a museum as well.

 Walking down the hill from the churches, the way opens up into the Plaza de Maria Pita.
 The square is named for Maria Pita, a woman who is given credit for reducing the losses inflicted on A Coruña during the Francis Drake attack.

 The city's town hall is the focal point of the square.

 The center of the square is dominated by a statue of Maria Pita herself, seen on the left, below.
 Around the corner from the square, although not in the square itself, you can see the Church of St. George, in the photo to the right.

 We walked closer to the church, but it too, was closed.
-What I didn't realize at the time is that our first visit to the medieval town was during siesta, from about 2:30-6:00, when absolutely everything in Spain is closed.
+What I didn't realize at the time was that our first visit to the medieval town was during siesta, from about 2:30-6:00, when absolutely everything in Spain is closed.

-By 6:00, when we thought it was dinner time, the square barely came to life, as we sat down in a café in the square to have a beer and a tapa.
+By 6:00, when we thought it was dinner time, the square barely came to life, as we sat down in a café to have a beer and a tapa.
 We were serenaded by the gentlemen, below right photo.
 The ambiance on the square was magical!